swrlab/swrlab/PRINCIPLES.md

 We schedule our on-call calender around our small teams' availability.
 Personal life and commitments always have priority.

-Alerting has pre-defined warning and alerting levels as well as escalation policies.
+Alerting has predefined warning and alerting levels as well as escalation policies.
 Most of which are managed by IaC.

 Only acknowledge incidents that you have the ability and capacity to investigate and resolve.
 Otherwise escalate it to a fellow team member.
 Communicate large-scale problems to other internal and external stakeholders to keep them in the loop.